 Has a botched eye surgery procedure left you with vision loss or other eye problems?

-LASIK eye surgery seemed like the Holy Grail to many of those who were tired of reaching for their glasses on the bedside table each morning or dealing with dry, red eyes from leaving their contacts in for too long the day before.
+LASIK eye surgery seemed like the Holy Grail to many of those who had cataracts or were tired of reaching for their glasses on the bedside table each morning or dealing with dry, red eyes from leaving their contacts in for too long the day before.
 As with many new treatments though, the reality may not be as incredible as it once seemed.
 There are LASIK dangers that prospective patients need to be informed about before making a decision.

 LASIK involves a surgeon cutting a small flap on the surface of the eye and then using a special laser to reshape the cornea, in an attempt to correct or improve nearsightedness, farsightedness or astigmatism.
 There are also some clinics now offering bladeless LASIK procedures that do not involve cutting a flap on the eye because they use high energy lasers.